After6Services/mt-plugin-cleansweep/README.md

 directive and place it in your `httpd.conf` or in an `.htaccess` file.
 Restart the web server, if necessary.

+Also in Plugin Settings:

+* Use the Valid File Types field to specify the types of files Clean Sweep should try to redirect.
+The extension used for the types of Entries and Pages published by your site are what Clean Sweep is able to best redirect, and this field provides a way to focus on those.

-Also in Plugin Settings, use the Append Requested URL checkbox to include a `target` argument with the original URL.
+* Use the Append Requested URL checkbox to include a `target` argument with the original URL.

 # Use